rsdoiel/picking-up-nodestack/README.md

 ### The promise of Nodestack

-While it is easy to over hype Node and databases like MongoDB here's the promise that has developers on both sides of the web server transaction excited.
+It is easy to over sell Nodestack.
+It will not make you sliced toast and coffee when you get up in the morning.
+It will not bring us world peace.
+It will provide a platform that teases with possibilites.
+Here a lists of promises which have devlopers exited about Node on with sides the web server transaction-

 1. Simplicity
 	* HTML, CSS, JavaScript, JSON through the whole stack